Meloni government

 The Meloni government is the 68th and current government of the Italian Republic, the first headed by Giorgia Meloni, leader of Brothers of Italy, who is also the first woman to hold the office of Prime Minister of Italy.
 The government was sworn in on 22 October 2022.
 It was one of the fastest government formations in the history of the Italian Republic.
 It was variously described as a shift to the political right, as well as the first far-right-led coalition in Italy since World War II.
+In September 2026, it became the longest-serving government in the history of the Italian Republic.
+(Note: Italy's constitutional custom and jurisprudence defines a Government's length as the consecutive period between the formal nomination of the Government and its formal resignation; when a Prime Minister serves non-consecutive terms, or resigns in the midst of a government crisis or cabinet reshuffle only to be immediately re-appointed, those are counted as separate Governments.)